 Many of the side effects of oil pulling are caused because of practicing the technique the wrong way.
 This could be one of the better ways of performing oil pulling:

 - Brush your teeth normally after waking up.
 Make sure you clean your tongue and rinse your mouth properly.

-- Take 10 ml of sesame or sunflower oil and raise your chin marginally.
+- Take 10 ml of sesame or coconut or sunflower oil and raise your chin marginally.
 This will cause the oil to spread around the inside of your mouth.

-- For the best results, wait for 15 to 20 minutes before you eat or drink anything.
+- Wait for 15- 20 minutes before you eat or drink anything.

 - Children under the age of 5 should not be allowed to perform oil pulling.

-- If the oil does not turn thin and white, you aren’t performing oil pulling correctly.
+- Lastly, if the oil does not turn thin and white, you might not be performing oil pulling correctly.

 The best way is to perform this exercise under an experienced practitioner.
 Do it under medical guidance until the healthcare provider approves your technique.

 Nothing replaces the classic toothbrush and paste routine.
 Although oil pulling is an age-old tradition that has proven to be effective, it has its share of side effects.